passaH2O/dorado/docs/source/userguide/index.rst

 .. doctest::

-   >>> import particlerouting.particle_track as pt
+   >>> import dorado.particle_track as pt
    >>> params = pt.params()

 After establishing the parameter class, information about the domain must be provided, as well as information about where the particles are going to be seeded and how many particles should be used.
-As `particlerouting` is a generic package designed to be used with a variety of input datasets or model outputs, we have tried to make the required input parameters as flexible as possible however some values **must** be provided.
+As `dorado` is a generic package designed to be used with a variety of input datasets or model outputs, we have tried to make the required input parameters as flexible as possible however some values **must** be provided.

 Required Parameters
 ^^^^^^^^^^^^^^^^^^^